Freshi/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory.sh prints the present working directory
+0-current_working_directory prints the present working directory.
+1-listit prints the contencts of the working directory.